437-660-7850

 Autism Services (ABA)

-Comprehensive Assessment (30-minute phone call intake included): $250.00
+Comprehensive Assessment ( phone call intake included): $250.00

 Hourly Rate for Services Delivered by RBT: $73.00 per hour